Skip to main content

 What happens when you stop taking Ozempic?

 Contact your doctor before you stop Ozempic.
-Type 2 diabetes, obesity or being overweight are chronic (long-term) health conditions.
+Type 2 diabetes, obesity or being overweight and chronic kidney disease are long-term health conditions.
 Your healthcare provider may recommend that you transition to another treatment, reduce your dose to help with possible side effects, and maintain your exercise and diet plan to help control weight gain.

 If you are having trouble accessing Ozempic due to a drug shortage or cost concerns, your healthcare provider can recommend alternatives or money-saving options.
 Novo Nordisk, the manufacturer, may be able to offer copay assistance or patient financial assistance, if you qualify.